Place Archive

 The Belfry of Bruges and historic buildings reflected in the River Reie at night.

-Historic guild houses and church spires reflect on the River Reie in Bruges, Belgium at night.
+Medieval canal houses and guild buildings along the Rozenhoedkaai on the River Reie in Bruges, Belgium, at night.

 A stone bridge crosses the Reie canal in Bruges, Belgium, at night.